-View of the main north–south street (cardo) looking south from the nymphaeum (back side visible in the lower left portion of the image).
-There is a slight bend in the street in the right center portion of the image.
+View of the main north-south street (cardo) looking south from the nymphaeum (backside visible in the lower-left portion of the image).
+There is a slight bend in the street in the right-center portion of the image.

 On both sides of the street note the scattered columns.
 Outside of them, were covered walkways and numerous shops.
 The sixty-five foot [20 m.] wide street is itself divided into two lanes by a six-foot [2 m.] channel (in the center of the image proceeding away from the viewer).
-Fresh water flowed though this channel along the whole length of the street — from the nymphaeum to the Hellenistic Gate.
+Freshwater flowed through this channel along the whole length of the street — from the nymphaeum to the Hellenistic Gate.
 The barriers inside of this large channel (visible) must have created visual and audible "rapids-effect."

 For a brief description of the biblical and historical significance of Perge click here.